 - Students will acquire business skills and awareness of ethical conduct that are appropriate to a professional environment.

 - Students will develop effective communication skills including research and writing skills to allow them to identify, analyze, apply, and communicate relevant information for decision-making.

 - Through active learning opportunities, students will develop an awareness of how they may apply their knowledge and skills within various organizational settings and environments.

 In addition to the student learning outcomes noted above, students in the master’s portion of the B.S./M.S. in Professional Accountancy will be able to:

-- Assess complex accounting and business issues in an advanced global context.
+- Students will evaluate, analyze, and communicate accounting and business issues in an advanced global context.

 Linda Eckert Kuechler & Herbert B Eckert Memorial Scholarship

-The award is made to a senior level accounting major who has been accepted into the 150 hour professional accountancy program at Daemen College.
-Recipients are expected to be in good academic standing, to progress through the program on a full-time basis, and to exemplify ethical standards.
+The award is made to a senior-level accounting major who has been accepted into the 150-hour professional accountancy program at Daemen University.
+Recipients are expected to be in good academic standing, to progress through the program on a full-time basis, and exemplify ethical standards.
 An essay addressing why ethical behavior is good business is required of applicants.
 Further details may be obtained from the Department Chair.